xalanq/PiLibrary/README.md

 ## Introduction

-It's a cross-platform/multi-thread/async(in Server)/sync(in Client) library system.
+It's a cross-platform/multi-thread/async(Server)/sync(Client) library system.

 Here are the functions: